rundsk/dsk/frontend/README.md

 This is the frontend being used by default by DSK.

-We build it using vanilla JavaScript utilizing modern web technologies, so that first the code can be understood without expert knowledge of specific frameworks, libraries or (sometimes very complicated) transpilation processes.
+We are using vanilla JavaScript utilizing modern web technologies to build it, so that - first - the code can be understood without expert knowledge of specific frameworks, libraries or (sometimes very complicated) transpilation processes.
 We hope that custom frontend authors find the code a good kind of documentation when building their own.
-Second, we want to test how far vanilly JavaScript and web technologies today can take us.
+Second - we want to test how far this development concept can take us today.

 The frontend interacts with the DSK backend using its HTTP API.
 It accesses that API via the `Client` JavaScript class from the DSK JavaScript package in `js/dsk`.

-The DSK JavaScript package contains other usefull utilities, like `Tree`, that help with traversing and filtering tree, i.e. for the filter navigation.
+The DSK JavaScript package contains other usefull utilities, like `Tree`, that help with traversing and filtering trees, i.e. for the filter navigation.
 The package can be separately installed via `npm install @atelierdisko/dsk`.

 ## Requirements